colinhiggs/pyramid-jsonapi/docs/source/developing.rst

 Documentation
 =============

-Docuemntation is built using sphinx.
+Documentation is built using sphinx.
 This is done automatically using Travis for certain builds (e.g. tagged releases) and pushed to the *gh-pages* branch.

 Note that the documentation uses the ``sphinx-rtd-theme`` which is installed by buildout.